Afraid To Commit: Are You Commitment Phobic?

 This is the fantasy that something better is out there waiting for you and if you commit long term you will miss the opportunity.
 This notion is often held by those who don’t fully understand or appreciate the value in what they have and tend to take it for granted.

-If a person has experienced a bad relationship or one that has caused him pain he may become worried he will make the same mistake again.
-The closer the current relationship gets to becoming more serious and long term the more fearful it becomes for him.
+If a person has experienced a bad relationship or one that has caused them pain they may become worried they will make the same mistake again.
+The closer the current relationship gets to becoming more serious and long term the more fearful it becomes for them.

 This is a common concern and one that requires an insightful evaluation of the previous relationships so that sound judgment can be applied to the current one.